cdpeca/espnffscraper/README.md

 ## Usage

-You will need your **league_id** and **year**.
-For private leagues you will also need two more parameters; your **swid** and **espn_s2** or **username** and **password**.
-To find your **swid** and **espn_s2** check out this [discussion](https://github.com/cwendt94/espn-api/discussions/150), from the creator of espn-api.
-A portion of this utility is based oo espn-api (mostly the initial API constructor as it's wonderfully built).
-I would suggest to still login with your credentials even if your league is public so that you will be ale to use the recent activity feature (although I haven't implemented that yet).
+To utilize the program you will need your **league_id** and **year**.
+If you are using on private leagues you will also need two more parameters; your **swid** and **espn_s2** or **username** and **password**.
+To find your **swid** and **espn_s2** check out this [discussion](https://github.com/cwendt94/espn-api/discussions/150), from the creator of [espn-api](https://github.com/cwendt94/espn-api).
+A portion of this program is based on [espn-api](https://github.com/cwendt94/espn-api) (mostly the initial API URL constructor as it's abolustely wonderfully built).
+I would recommend to use credentials with your **swid** and **espn_s2** so it will work properly on both public and private leagues.
+This would also enable being able to use activity functions (although I haven't implemented that yet as this is really for some statiscal analysis).

 ```sh
 python3 espnffscraper.py
 ```

 As of now this will extract your league information and make all the league data available for you to access, analyze and manipulate how you want.
-Currently it will generate a couple of interesting statstical analysis charts...
+Currently it will generate a couple of interesting statstical analysis plots...

 - Win/Loss Margins for League by Regular and Playoff Seasons
 - Lucky/Unlucky Wins and Losses for each team

+It will also save the plots to high-resolution image files in a /plots folder which you can share with your league members to aid in trash-talking. :-)

 ## 🤝 Contributing